 St. Joseph's School's primary tool to communicate general information is email.
 Parent/Guardian emails are sent on Tuesdays and Thursdays updating parents/guardians of school happenings.
-A more formal school newsletter is emailed to parents/guardians once a month.
 It is important that parents/guardians take the time to read the school updates.